3MFConsortium/spec_beamlattice/3MF Beam Lattice Extension.md

 >**Note:** This is relaxing the rules of the core specification, but is not a breaking change, as the beamlattice extension MUST always be a required extension.

-This implies that the geometric surface of the lattice MUST be transformed as the mesh itself, i.e. translated, rotated, scaled and sheared as defined in the build items and components of the core specification.
+This implies that the geometric surface of the lattice MUST be transformed as the mesh itself, i.e. translated, rotated, scaled, mirrored and sheared as defined in the build items and components of the core specification.
 Should the beam lattice contain a clipping mesh or a representation mesh then any transform applied to the lattice MUST also be applied to these meshes.

->**Note:** The corresponding rules for mirroring are applied implicitly.

 ## 2.1.
 Beamlattice